eric1foard/quick-budget/README.md

 # Roadmap

 ## Now
-- Beautify the user's profile page.
+- Beautify dashboard.
-- Beautify the login page.
+- ✓ Beautify the login page.
-- Beautify the signup page.
+- ✓ Beautify the signup page.
 - Add a bottom navbar
 - (see budget section below)